Occidental makes competing offer for Anadarko Petroleum

-HOUSTON (AP) — A bidding war is breaking out over Anadarko Petroleum, with Occidental making an offer of $76 per share in cash and stock that it says is about a 20% premium to Chevron’s $33 billion deal.
+HOUSTON (AP) — A bidding war is breaking out over Anadarko Petroleum, with Occidental making an offer worth $76 per share in cash and stock that it says is about a 20% premium to Chevron’s $33 billion deal.

 Occidental Petroleum Corp. said in a letter to Anadarko’s board on Wednesday that its bid would give Anadarko shareholders $38 in cash and 0.6094 shares of Occidental stock for each Anadarko share.